tcmg412group4/tcmg412group4.github.io/index.md

 # TCMG 412 Group 4

 This is a website that our group has collaborated on and created for our technology management class at Texas A&M University.
-Group 4 members are below!
+Group 4 members are listed below!